Belmont, Massachusetts: Geography

 According to the United States Census Bureau, the town has an area of 4.7 square miles (12.2 km^{2}), of which 4.7 square miles (12.1 km^{2}) is land and less than 0.1 square miles (0.1 km^{2}), or 1.06%, is water.

 Belmont is bordered by Cambridge on the east, Arlington on the north, Lexington on the northwest, Waltham on the west, and Watertown on the south.

 Environmental concerns

 In 2002, Middlesex County was ranked in the worst 10% of polluted counties in the United States in terms of air and water pollution.
 Two companies that ranked in the top 10 for polluters in the county were Polaroid Corporation in Waltham and the Cambridge Plating Company in Belmont, which is several hundred feet from Belmont High School.
 The Environmental Protection Agency fined Cambridge Plating Company, now operated by Purecoat North LLC, in 2002 following various violations and in 2004 after a fire that led to an accumulation of toxic wastewater.

 The chemicals released were trichloroethylene and dichloromethane, both of which have been shown to cause cancer.
 These chemicals are released into the air so it is difficult to trace them and to determine the source, as there are also several other industries in the area that release the same pollutants.

-Climate

-In a typical year, Belmont, Massachusetts temperatures fall below 50 F for 195 days per year.
-Annual precipitation in Belmont is typically 45.2 in per year (high in the US) and snow covers the ground 52 days per year, or 14.2% of the year (high for the US).
-The humidity is below 60% for approximately 25.4 days, or 7% of the year.